M374LX/UselOS/README.txt

 About
 -----
- UselOS, which stands for "useless operating system", is a small operating system I decided to write just to better understand how such type of software works.
+ UselOS, which stands for "useless operating system", is a small operating system for x86 PCs I decided to write just to better understand how such type of software works.

 Basic usage
 -----------